First impressions count.

 - Do you have a new project in mind and need an entrepreneur to step in?

-If you answered positively, then you should write an executive summary.
+If you answered yes to any of these questions, then you should write an executive summary.
 The executive summary is a major part of putting your project plan into the world.
 Not only does it serve as a brief overview of what you are pitching, but it also demonstrates to potential investors you understand what you are doing.
+In your executive summary, you can highlight your vision and showcase why your project and proposal is worth investing in.

 Your Project Only Has One Chance